pplevins/naive_bayesian/README.md

 > This spins up both `train_service` (port 8000) and `predict_service` (port 8001),
 > linked via internal API gateway.

+---

-## 🧪 CLI Client Usage
+## 🧪 CLI Usage

-### ▶️ Run CLI
+### ▶️ Running the App

 ```bash
 python client/app.py
 ```

-You can:
+### 💡 CLI Features

-- Upload a dataset to train
+- Upload and train a model on a CSV dataset
+- Evaluate model on a 30% test set
-- Predict a batch (CSV) or single record
+- Predict a single record by entering feature values
-- Automatically query the `/features` endpoint to guide record creation
+- Predict a batch of records from another CSV file
+- Supports retraining at any point
+- Works with labeled categorical or integer-encoded datasets

 ### 📦 Sample API Call